 By Steve & Tamami Laser

-Ford officially introduced the 2020 Explorer today during a special reveal event at Ford Field in Detroit.
+Ford officially introduced the 2020 Explorer today during a special reveal event in Detroit.
 The all-new sixth-generation model, slated to go on sale at Ford dealers in the U.S. this summer, has been treated to a complete redesign.

 Ford says the new Explorer features lighter, leaner and stronger construction, the largest model lineup in its 29-year history, more powerful and efficient engines, plus new technology.
 Models include the base Explorer, XLT, Limited, Limited Hybrid, ST, and Platinum.